jeffpar/pcjs.v1/disks/pcx86/tools/microsoft/basic/quickbasic/2.00/README.md

 [PCjs Personal Disk Collection](/disks/pcx86/personal/) and is not an original distribution disk; however, it contains an identical `QB.EXE` and presumably a corresponding `BCOM20.LIB`.

+The machine below is also available with the [PCjs Debugger](debugger/).

 {% include machine.html id="ibm5160-msdos320" %}

 ### Directory of MS QuickBASIC 2.00 (Disk 1)